kingsdigitallab/age-c/etl/README.md

 The JSON data is then used by the frontend application to display and explore the data.

+## Notebooks

+The [`notebooks`](notebooks) directory contains notebooks used to explore and debug the raw data.
+The notebooks are independent from the ETL process and can be run individually.

+## Analysis

+The [`analysis`](analysis) directory contains scripts used to analyse the processed data.
+The scripts are independent from the ETL process and can be run individually.

 ## Data model

+The following diagram shows the data model for the AGE-C project.

 ```mermaid
 erDiagram